Galway-Mayo Institute of Technology is a member of the Higher Education Access Route (HEAR).

 - personal and social support

-Detailed information is available on the HEAR website at www.accesscollege.ie/HEAR
+You can also visit the HEAR website at www.accesscollege.ie/HEAR

 GMIT and the HEAR Scheme

 School-leavers from socio-economically disadvantaged backgrounds applying for full time undergraduate programmes at GMIT should apply via the Central Applications Office (CAO), indicating on their application that they meet a range of social, financial and cultural indicators.